Swellshinider/MathAdditional/DOCS/MAMatrix.md

 ## MAMatrix class

-> MAMatrix class documentation, all methods with description.
+> MAMatrix class documentation, the class MAMatrix consists of creating a matrix according to the ideal parameters for operations between matrices.

 ### Instantiating:
 ```